CatalystCode/ReactRxBingMap/README.md

 <img src="https://cloud.githubusercontent.com/assets/7635865/10552923/2d743ddc-7425-11e5-94a7-c652ce026214.gif" />

 ### Usage
 At the core, this framework currently offers two available react components: `1. map` `2. pushpin`.
 This framework is a wrapper extension into [RxBingMaps](https://github.com/erikschlegel/RxBingMap).
-We're currently working on adding components for notifications, polylines, movement transition(although this is supported in the RxBing library), directions, transit updates and many more.
+We're diligently working towards adding more  components to support notifications, polylines, movement transition(although this is supported in the RxBing library), directions, transit updates and many more.

 ##### Installation
 ```